-When using ESXi in conjunction with a SAN, you must follow specific guidelines to avoid SAN problems.
+When using ESXi with a SAN, you must follow specific guidelines to avoid SAN problems.

-Place only one VMFS datastore on each LUN.
-Multiple VMFS datastores on one LUN is not recommended.
+- Place only one VMFS datastore on each LUN.

-Cross off different links, switches, HBAs and other elements to ensure you did not miss a critical failure point in your design.
+- Cross off different links, switches, HBAs, and other elements to ensure that you did not miss a critical failure point in your design.

-Ensure that the iSCSI HBAs are installed in the correct slots in the ESXi host, based on slot and bus speed.
-Balance PCI bus load among the available busses in the server.
+- Ensure that the iSCSI HBAs are installed in the correct slots in the ESXi host, based on slot and bus speed.
+Balance PCI bus load among the available buses in the server.

-Be cautious when changing IDs of the LUNs that have VMFS datastores being used by your host.
-If you change the ID, virtual machines running on the VMFS datastore will fail.
+- Change LUN IDs only when VMFS datastores deployed on the LUNs have no running virtual machines.
+If you change the ID, virtual machines running on the VMFS datastore might fail.

-If there are no running virtual machines on the VMFS datastore, after you change the ID of the LUN, you must use rescan to reset the ID on your host.
-For information on using rescan, see Storage Refresh and Rescan Operations.
+After you change the ID of the LUN, you must rescan your storage to reset the ID on your host.
+For information on using the rescan, see Storage Rescan Operations.

-If you need to change the default iSCSI name of your iSCSI adapter, make sure the name you enter is worldwide unique and properly formatted.
+- If you change the default iSCSI name of your iSCSI adapter, make sure that the name you enter is worldwide unique and properly formatted.
 To avoid storage access problems, never assign the same iSCSI name to different adapters, even on different hosts.